Richard Battle

-Lt.
-Col. Richard John Vulliamy Battle MBE, FRCS, LRCP, MCh Cantab, MA Cantab, BA Cantab, 1970 Gillies Gold Medal.
-(21 January 1907 – 26 May 1982) was an English plastic surgeon.
+Richard John Vulliamy Battle (21 January 1907 – 26 May 1982) was an English plastic surgeon.

 Early life

 The son of William Henry Battle and Anna Marguerite (née Vulliamy).
 Battle was educated at Gresham's School, Norfolk, and Trinity College, Cambridge.
 His father's family (Battle) were farmers in Potterhanworth and owners of a pharmaceutical chemist business in Lincolnshire.

 Career

 Following service as a military plastic surgeon during the Second World War for which he was awarded the MBE, Battle was appointed as Consultant Plastic Surgeon to St Thomas Hospital, London, the Westminster Hospital, London, and Queen Elizabeth Hospital(Hackney), London, which he served until his retirement from the NHS in 1972.
 He also had a small private practice in London.
 He was Honorary Consultant in Plastic Surgery to the British Army from 1955 to 1971 and President of the British Association of Plastic Surgeons for 1952 and again for 1967.